-As a member of APM, the Chartered body for the project profession, you receive a wide range of benefits.
-These benefits are designed to enhance your professional status, improve your career prospects and enable you to contribute personally to the development of the profession of project management.
+As an individual member of APM, the Chartered body for the project profession, you receive a wide range of benefits, including access to a bank of resources.
+These benefits are designed to enhance your professional status, improve your career prospects and enable you to contribute to the development of the project profession.

 What is project management?

 Take a look at APM's most-watched video on the fundamentals of project management - or visit the 'What is project management?' area, especially useful for those new to the profession.

 The APM Body of Knowledge online is a growing digital resource from APM featuring project management definitions, diagrams and a glossary of APM terms.